SchnoppDog/piano-led/README.md

 The outputs for `node -v` should be v10.15.2 or higher and for `npm -v` 5.8.0 or higher

 ## Copying the Project
 Navigate into any directory you want to install this project.
 I recommend using the `documents` folder.
 Download the project into your directory using `git clone https://github.com/SchnoppDog/piano-led.git`.
 After your download change into the newly created directory called led piano.
+Delete the `package-lock.json` file.
 Now use the command `npm install` to install the project with its modules.

 ## Updating variables
 ### Creating and Updating config.js